Exit Festival adds Jamiroquai, House of Pain and more

-Exit Festival are delighted to announce British acid jazz funk supremo Jamiroquai to play the Main Stage.
-The band needs little introduction, having sold over 25million albums worldwide.
+Exit Festival is delighted to announce British acid jazz funk supremo Jamiroquai to play the Main Stage.
+The band needs little introduction, having sold over 25 million albums worldwide.

 Exit Festival are delighted to announce British acid jazz funk supremo Jamiroquai to play the Main Stage.
 The band needs little introduction, having sold over 25million albums worldwide, a Grammy Award in 1997, released seven albums, half of those reaching the #1 coveted spot, 13 Brit Awards nominations and with the best hat collection in the world, Jamiroquai - acclaimed, era-defying and one of the greatest live bands around - are back.

 The blistering, poetic, meaty, reflective and inspiring new album ‘Rock Dust Light Star’ is the result of two years work and clearly emphasises a new lease of life in Jay Kay and his band of time-served musician-teammates.
 This will be a truly electric performance.